 once the trestle began to give way made its destruction

 a mere matter of seconds.

-The train that went through the structure was one
+The train that went through the structure

 of the shops with Engineer Weathersbee at the throttle